Who is eligible for funding?

 What is the volunteer commitment?

 FETCH a Cure is largely fueled by our volunteers.
 In order to continue funding our Companions in Crisis program, volunteer participation is vital.
-By accepting the Companions in Crisis award, you agree to volunteer 10 hours per month for FETCH a Cure for one year.
-The year will begin on the date financial assistance is awarded to the treating veterinarian or specialist.
+By accepting the Companions in Crisis award, you agree to support FETCH by accruing 30 volunteer hours within one year of your award.
+Email firstname.lastname@example.org to inquire about volunteer opportunities.